 Over the summer, we have had the best weather possible.
 It was actually so warm that we needed to escape the city!
-One of the options available for Stockholmers is a day, weekend or vacation in the archipelago.
+One of the options available for Stockholmers is a day, weekend, or vacation in the archipelago.
 Many Swedes actually have their summer cottages there.
-Despite the fact that we do not have a cottage, we have enjoyed some day trip to the archipelago and it was really good.
+Despite the fact that we do not have a cottage, we have enjoyed someday trip to the archipelago and it was really good.
+In this article, we give you 3 great ideas of day trips to the beautiful Stockholm Archipelago!

 We usually go on day trips as we live in the city, and it is quite easy to jump either on a ferry or a bus.
-The archipelago consists of around 36.000 islands which gives a super large choice when deciding where to go!
+The Stockholm archipelago consists of around 36.000 islands which give a super large choice when deciding where to go!

 So, we have been to three different places, which are listed and described below.
 Of course, if you wish to have more details, just ask your questions in the comments and I’ll be happy to answer them.
 I believe that this article is just one of many as we are planning some more excursions over the summer, so please stay tuned!